 In your opinion, how important is accountability when you're trying to lose weight?

 It’s.
 Absolutely.
 Critical!
 Some people are really great at self-accountability, but most people thrive when they also have some form of external accountability, like a coach checking in or a community to turn to.
 Research suggests that accountability can boost your odds of success by 95%, so I’ll say it again: Accountability is absolutely critical!

 When can we sign up for your membership?
 And how do we sign up?

 Currently, I’m only opening doors to the membership every couple of months so that I'm able to spend the majority of my time giving members the support and guidance they need.
-If you're interested in joining, visit this website, click on "Membership," and you'll either see a button to JOIN (if enrollment is open!) or to JOIN THE WAITLIST (if enrollment isn't open).
+If you're interested in joining, visit this website and sign up today!

 How much does the membership cost?

 The mistake lots of people make is thinking the DIY route is cheaper, but what they don’t take into account is how slow and ineffective that can be!
 When it comes down to it, most people struggle to lose weight for good cause they’re missing just ONE of the critical A’s in my 3A Approach: awareness of what actually works, the right attitude, and/or accountability.